brown2020/heygen-api-demo/README.md

 ### Server Actions

 1. **Generate Talking Photo Video**:
-   Utilizes Heygen API to generate videos based on user-selected avatars and scripts.
+   Utilizes the Heygen API to generate videos based on user-selected avatars and scripts.
 It supports both pre-recorded audio and text-to-speech options.
 2. **Fetch Heygen Avatars**:
    Retrieves a list of available avatars from the Heygen API to be used for generating videos.
 3. **Retrieve Video and Save to Firebase**: